buo/dotfiles/README.md

 # dotfiles

 This is my personal collection of dotfiles.
-The `dot` command I made is written in pure Ruby with zero dependency.

 ## Usage